Lun4m/python2jupyter/README.md

 # p2j - Python-to-Jupyter parser with zero intervention
 [![PyPI version](https://badge.fury.io/py/p2j.svg)](https://badge.fury.io/py/p2j)

-Convert your Python source code to Jupyter notebook with **zero intervention**.
+Convert your Python source code to Jupyter notebook ~~with **zero intervention**~~.
+For my use case I prefer having the control of selecting what to convert to a code cell or to a markdown cell.
+Therefore you need to provide cell separators in the form of '## code' or '## markdown'.
+The first cell is always assumed to be a code cell if not specified otherwise.

 Convert this source Python file: